Quaggles/dcs-lua-datamine/README.md

 ```

 # Comments
-Some comments I extracted from the 2.5.6 scripts that explain some of the variables, these were google translated from Russian so good luck
+Some comments I extracted from the 2.5.6 scripts that explain some of the variables, these might be out of data and were google translated from Russian so good luck

 ## _G/weapons_table/weapons/missiles
 ```lua